gitaarik/lit-state/README.md

 expect to add a lot of features.
 Only things that are a very common patterns for shared app state management would be suitable to include.

-One thing that I still want to add though is unit tests, to automatically test the library.
-I don't have much experience with unit testing in JavaScript, so will have to dive into that.
+In any case, I will add more documentation and update the demo app to make the library more accessible.
+Also I would like to add unit tests, to automatically test the library.
+I don't have much experience with unit testing in JavaScript, so I need to dive into that.

 If you have comments, suggestions, questions, any kind of feedback, or you want to contribute, I would be pleased to hear from you.
 Feel free to open an issue.